 Eric Morgan Memorial Hall

-Eric Morgan had been a loyal supporter of KRDP for many years.
-He contributed generously to several projects and have encouragement to the rest of us.
+Eric Morgan, the father of Gareth Morgan, our Chairman of Trustees, had been a loyal supporter of KRDP for many years.
+He contributed generously to several projects and gave encouragement to the rest of us.
 He came to Uganda with us on several occasions and developed very close links with our partners in Kimaluli-Butta.
 In many ways they became his second family and he was known as “Papa Eric” within the Community.
 Sadly, Eric died in 2017.

 Generous support by a local artist